Key takeaways

 • Short-terms are often offered by online lenders, who can process applications and disburse funds faster than most traditional lenders

-• Common reasons for taking out a short-term business loan include emergency expenses, covering seasonal cash flow dips and taking advantage of business opportunities
+• Common reasons for taking out a short-term small business loan include emergency expenses, covering seasonal cash flow dips and taking advantage of business opportunities

 If you like to keep your business agile, you might have steered clear of business loans.
 You don’t want to be dealing with debt payments years — maybe even decades — down the road.